Tag Archives: Will and Trust Provisions

-Making a will is one of the tasks that people tend to put off most, and it’s one of the main reasons why every year millions of dollars worth of assets left by loved ones don’t end up in the right hands.
+Making a will is one of the tasks that people tend to put off most.
+Also, it’s one of the main reasons why millions of dollars worth of assets left by loved ones don’t end up in the right hands.
 Don’t leave making a Will too late.

-None of us like to talk about death and I can understand why, but failing to make a will can leave those left behind with significant problems and stress at what is already a tough time.
+None of us like to talk about death and I can understand why.
+However, failing to make a Will can leave those left behind with significant problems and stress.
+Extra stress not needed at what is already a tough time.

-Also, having spent a lifetime working hard to accrue wealth and maybe property, surely you want to have a say in who receives what when you die?
+You have spent a lifetime working hard to accrue wealth and property.
+Surely you want to have a say in who receives what when you die?

 Planning to meet the needs of children or adults who have special needs is often complex.
 Special financial planning techniques may be needed so you don’t jeopardize any government benefits they may be receiving.
 A further complication arises because many who have special needs require advice and protection throughout their lifetime from someone with legal authority.
 This person has the authority to act on their behalf.
 For most persons with special needs, particularly those who are judged to be mentally challenged, two types of protections are required: